Hcappers/GNSS/Cappers.md

-code # Engineering Notebook: Haskell Cappers
+# Engineering Notebook: Haskell Cappers

 ## Sprint 1
     - During this sprint I was researching Typescript, Javascript, and working with HTML canvas.